 Practical problems can also inspire research ideas, leading directly to applied research in such domains as law, health, education, and sports.
-Can human figure drawings help children remember details about being physically or sexually abused?
+Does taking lecture notes by hand improve students' exam performance?
 How effective is psychotherapy for depression compared to drug therapy?
 To what extent do cell phones impair people's driving ability?
 How can we teach children to read more efficiently?
 What is the best mental preparation for running a marathon?